 4) Set up the ABC Analysis in Excel

-For more visibility, you can include conditional formatting colors for every different code, then you can search for your references according to their code using VLookup functions on Excel.
+For more visibility, you can include conditional formatting colors for every different code.

 5) Create your Pareto Curve